oblivia-simplex/plog/README.md

 ## Getting Started

 ### Example Files

 In order for anything to actually work, however, you need to first provide the blog with some content.
 The fastest way to get started on this is just to
 ```
 cp -rv content.example/ content/
 ```
+And then make whatever changes you see fit.

 ### To Run